Citrix-TechSpecialist/NetScaler-in-AWS-101/EC2/Windows-EC2/README.md

 ## Conclusion ##

-Now we have Putty set up in our Jumpbox RDP cleint to quickly load the SSH profile for an ubuntu linux machine with an IP of `172.16.20.10` for remote CLI access.
+Now we have Putty set up in our Jumpbox RDP cleint to quickly load the SSH profile for an ubuntu Linux machine with an IP of `172.16.20.10` for remote CLI access.

-Now lets [provision said Linux instance](../Ubuntu-EC2/README.MD) onto the private **Server Subnet** with the desired IP.
+Now lets [Ubuntu 16.04 LTS EC2 Instance](../Ubuntu-EC2/README.md#Linux-EC2) onto the private **Server Subnet** with the desired IP.